Holic75/SolastaBarbarian/README.md

 # Barbarian class for Solasta

 This is a mod for the game Solasta: Crown of the Magister.
-It adds Barbarian class with 2 primal path subclasses: Frozen Fury and  War Shaman.
+It adds Barbarian class with 3 primal path subclasses: Berserker, Frozen Fury and  War Shaman.

 # How to Compile